Drill4J/agent-dotnet/README.md

 `HelloWorldFramework.csproj` project requires .NET Framework 4.7.2 SDK to be installed.
 If you have different version installed, change Target framework in the project properties.

-Note: You can run HelloWorld.csproj (set As StratUp Project) from the IDE and under debugger.
+Note: You can run HelloWorld.csproj (set As StartUp Project) from the IDE and under debugger.
 The project defines necessary Environment variables under Debug page.

 # Running Drill dotNet agent